 It is a truth universally acknowledged that a freelance writer in possession of writing skills and business acumen must be in want of a higher rate.

-(Yes, I realize I have totally butchered Jane Austen’s most well-known sentence.)
+(Yes, I realize I have totally butchered Jane Austen’s most famous sentence.)

 Oh man, I love these.
 High-end rates are the ones you wish you were earning.
 They’re the rates you fantasize about.

-If I was charging these rates, I’d be able to upgrade my laptop.
+If I were charging these rates, I’d be able to upgrade my laptop.
 Get a Mac.
 Go on a vacation.
 Pay off some debt.
 Take my kids to Disneyland…

 Whether you realize it or not, you fantasize about higher rates too.
 You’re just too scared to charge them.